cptnbrando/get-it-goin/readme.md

 - [Ventoy](https://www.ventoy.net) - Create runnable USBs with your choice of operating systems or install isos
 - [Yubico Yubikey] - A $50 USB FIDO smart card.
 Currently smart card login appears only accessible to Windows Enterprise users set up with Group Policies in Microsoft Intune.
 This is a shame, as a beautiful security setup would be to have 2 accounts, a user and an admin one that's added to the Administrators group, then only allow the admin account to be logged in via smart card.
 Then leave the yubikey at home, and do what you want to do in peace.
 This repo will contain documentation and scripts to enable this setup
 - [QEMU] - Much slicker than VirtualBox albeit a bit more setup heavy.
 Allows fast emulation of other operating systems
+- [Portmaster] - Windows Defender Firewall can only do so much.
+This is a modern solution for a proper dynamic firewall.

 ## Installation